Interactions between para-quaternionic and Grassmannian geometry: Almost para /quaternionic structures

-\begin{rems*} (1) Roughly, the construction is as follows.
+The construction works roughly as follows.
 A para\-/quaternionic connection $\nabla$ gives rise to a horizontal distribution $H^\nabla\subset T\Z^\eps$, complementary to the vertical subbundle of the projection $p:\Z^\eps\to M$.
-Firstly, the vertical subspace at any $z\in\Z^\eps$ is identified with the tangent space of an appropriate quadric in the (oriented) Minkowski space, hence it carries a canonical $\eps$-complex structure.
-Secondly, any $z\in\Z^\eps$ defines an almost $\eps$-complex structure in $T_{p(z)}M$, which is lifted up to $H^\nabla_z$ via the inverse map of $T_zp$.
-The two pieces then assembles to a natural almost $\eps$-complex structure on $T_z\Z^\eps$.
+The vertical subspace at any $z\in\Z^\eps$ is identified with the tangent space of an appropriate quadric in the oriented Minkowski space, hence it carries a canonical $\eps$-complex structure.
+Next, any $z\in\Z^\eps$ is by definition an almost $\eps$-complex structure in $T_{p(z)}M$, and this lifts up to $H^\nabla_z$ via the inverse map of $T_zp$.
+The two pieces then assembles into a natural almost $\eps$-complex structure on $T_z\Z^\eps$.
+Moreover, for a section $s:M\to\Z^\eps$ of the projection $p$, let us denote by $J^s$ the corresponding almost $\eps$-complex structure on $M$.
+Then the following compatibility relation holds:

-Sections of the bundle projection $p:\Z^\eps\to M$ are by definition almost $\eps$-complex structures on $M$.
-Denoting by $J^s$ the $\eps$-complex structure corresponding to the section $s:M\to\Z^\eps$, the construction above yields also the following relation:

-(2) In \cite{Da09} it is shown the induced almost $\eps$-complex structure on the $\eps$-twistor space does not actually depend on the choice of the para\-/quaternionic connection provided the connection is \textit{minimal}, which means it has the ``minimal'' torsion determined by the corresponding G-structure.
-The almost $\eps$-complex structure induced by a minimal para\-/quaternionic connection is hereinafter called \textit{canonical}. \end{rems*}